tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:IssueConcept
 - Preferred Label: Issue Concept
-- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting an expressed DataQualityNeed.
+- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting an expressed bdqffdq:DataQualityNeed.
-- Comments: Issue terms are expressed in a negative sense, they identify data that do not or may not conform to DataQualityNeeds.
+- Comments: A bdqffdq:Issue term is expressed in a negative sense, it identifies data that do not or may not conform to bdqffdq:DataQualityNeeds.

 ********************